SolaceDev/pubsubplus-kubernetes-helm-quickstart/solace-pod-modifier-admission-plugin/README.md

 The Kubernetes deployment templates are provided in the `deploy` subdirectory:
 * `deploy/kustomization.yaml`: provides base configuration to be used by the Kustomize tool.
 "Kustomize" is a Kubernetes tool used to override template settings;
-* `deploy/deployment.yaml`: creates the webhook pod(s) from the webhook server container image;
+* `deploy/deployment.yaml`: creates the webhook pod from the webhook server container image;
-* `deploy/service.yaml`: defines the webhook service pointing to the webhook pods;
+* `deploy/service.yaml`: defines the webhook service pointing to the webhook pod;
 * `deploy/namespace.yaml`, `serviceaccount.yaml`, `clusterrole.yaml` and `clusterrolebinding.yaml` define a dedicated namespace and security settings for the deployment.

 `Dockerfile` provides the template to build the container image.